kurwitz3/I-Love-Ipa-Frontend/README.md

 ## Description

 Welcome to I Love IPA.
-This app is let's users see diffent Ipa's from around the country, write comments about their favorite one, and even add their own to the app!
+This app is let's users see different Ipa's from around the country, write comments about their favorite one, and even add their own to the app!

 ## Usage